Wizards and Witches

 Mermaids and Minotaurs

 Twelve-year-old Emily has spent all her life living on a boat, but her Mum won't let her learn to swim.
 When the chance finally comes Emily finds her legs don't seem to work properly in the water and she has to be lifted out.
 Curiosity takes Emily back to the water's edge and she dives in, soon discovering that she's a mermaid.

 Emily meets another mermaid, Shona, and they attend a mermaids' school.
 Before long they start looking for Emily's Dad Jake, who disappeared into the sea years earlier.
 Jake Windsnap is imprisoned beneath the waves and it's up to Emily and Shona to try to rescue him.

-The Emily Windsnap books offer easy-going, amusing fantasy without Demon Lords or their evil minions waiting round every corner.
-Younger readers may enjoy reading several of the Emily Windsnap books, while older readers are likely to want to move on after a couple of books.
+Liz Kessler's Emily Windsnap books offer easy-going, amusing fantasy without Demon Lords or their evil minions waiting round every corner.
+Younger readers may enjoy reading several of the books, while older readers are likely to want to move on after a couple of books.

 The Society for the Protection of Mythical Creatures, and those they look after, are in great danger from the evil Kullervo.
 He plans to use his allies to get rid of most mythical creatures on the way to destroying humanity.
 Connie and her friend Col need to put themselves in harm's way to try to protect the mythical creatures and challenge Kullervo.

 The Gorgon's Gaze, Mines of the Minotaur and The Chimera's Curse continue the story of the battle against Kullervo and his allies.
 The series is well worth following, as the mix of unicorns, minotaurs, banshees, sirens and other mythical creatures offers plenty of variety.